Austria: All far-right ministers leave government after video scandal | DW | 20.05.2019

 The events come as fallout grows from a hidden-camera corruption sting that has led to the downfall of Austria's coalition government.
 Kurz said that "complete transparency" and "total clarification" were necessary after the scandal.
 He said he found that Kickl's response to the scandal had not displayed the "necessary sensitivity."
 Under the Austrian system, the chancellor can propose the removal of a government minister but this needs to be approved by the president.

-The move toward ousting Kickl, announced at a press conference in Vienna, will have serious consequences for the Austrian government's ability to rule, as the departure of the FPÖ ministers will leave Kurz without people in key portfolios with just days to go until European elections.
+The move toward ousting Kickl, announced at a press conference in Vienna, will have serious consequences for the Austrian government's ability to rule, as the departure of the FPÖ ministers will leave Kurz without people in key portfolios.

-Kurz said he had discussed with President Alexander Van der Bellen that ministerial posts would be taken over by expert officials should the FPÖ withdraw its remaining Cabinet members.
-The defense, labor and transport portfolios have been held by FPÖ lawmakers.
+Kurz said he had discussed with President Alexander Van der Bellen that ministerial posts would be taken over by civil servants and technocrats should the FPÖ withdraw its remaining Cabinet members.
+The defense, labor, foreign and transport portfolios have been held by FPÖ or FPÖ-linked lawmakers.

+However, the government may also have to survive a no-confidence vote that opposition parliamentarians have planned for next week.

 Kurz broke up his party's governing coalition with the FPÖ and called snap elections amid a scandal caused by the emergence of a video showing now ex-Vice Chancellor Heinz-Christian Strache of the FPÖ offering lucrative business deals to a woman posing as a Russian oligarch's niece.

-Strache quit his post as vice chancellor and party chief on Saturday after the video footage of the 2017 meeting in on Spain's island of Ibiza was released.
+Strache quit his post as vice chancellor and party chief on Saturday after the video footage of the 2017 meeting on the Spanish island of Ibiza was released.

 Read more: Austria's FPÖ Freedom Party: A turbulent history